desmos-labs/desmos/docs/developers/types/profiles/chain-link.md

 | `Signer` | `string` | Desmos address of the profile to which link the external address, which must be the signer of the transaction |

 ##### Using the CLI
-Note that you can compose this message using the `desmos tx profiles link-chain` command.
+Note that you can generate the chain-link-json using `desmos create-chain-link-json` command, then compose this message using the `desmos tx profiles link-chain <data.json>` command.